hbertsch/pylontech-us2000c-mqtt-iobroker/README.md

 > **Beware**: the wiring of T568A is different and the colors may change

-After successfuly testing it, I fixated the wiring using a hot-glue gun.
+After successfully testing it, I fixated the wiring using a hot-glue gun.

 <img src="resources/rs232_rj45_wiring_head.png" alt="rs232_rj45_wiring_head" style="zoom:50%;" />